So, you have blueberry plants, but you don’t have blueberries. What’s up with that? Find out why your blueberry plant is not producing fruit.

 Mature blueberry plants should be fertilized with a yearly application of an acidic nitrogen fertilizer, such as ammonium sulfate or urea.
 They might also need phosphorus or potassium.
-Have a soil test conducted to see if your soil is deficient in these, and apply a balanced NPK fertilizer (like this slow release one Perfect Plants sells) in addition to the ammonium sulfate or urea if necessary.
+Have a soil test conducted to see if your soil is deficient in these, and apply a balanced NPK fertilizer in addition to the ammonium sulfate or urea if necessary.

 Don’t start fertilizing until the blueberry plant’s second year of growth.
 Apply fertilizer in early spring, spreading it on the surface in a broad ring around the plant.
 Do not try to work it into the soil because blueberry roots are very shallow and are easily damaged.
 Mature blueberry plants should get about 8 ounces of ammonium sulfate per year, and an amount of NPK fertilizer as called for by the soil test.

 Can Birds Eat Blueberries?
 And How to Protect Blueberries from Birds

 Are your blueberry plants becoming senescent?Mature blueberry plants should be pruned each year in the dormant season.
 Remove about a quarter to a third of the oldest and largest stems.
 Cut them off right near the ground level.
 Blueberries form on stem tips that are one year old on canes that are 2-6 years old, so try not to cut off too many of these.

 Sometimes when a blueberry bush has an exceptionally productive, high bearing year, it will bear poorly the following year.
 This is called alternate bearing in plants.
 There’s not much you can do about this besides taking solace in the knowledge that next year will be better, and enjoying all those blueberries you froze last year.